 Investigating the embodied choreography of urban space

 Artist-scholar Adesola Akinleye’s residency at MIT explores how dance-based research and creative collaboration across disciplines can create new techniques, lexicons, and conversations within urban design.
-Working with the MIT Program in Art, Culture and Technology (ACT) Associate Professor Gediminas Urbonas, Akinleye collaborates with MIT faculty, researchers, and students in Urban Planning, ACT, and the Media Lab, as well as external collaborators from Theatrum Mundi, an organization that engages in research and teaching on the public lives of cities.
+Working with Gediminas Urbonas, Associate Professor in the Art, Culture, and Technology program at MIT (ACT), Akinleye collaborates with faculty, researchers, and students in ACT, Music & Theater Arts, and MIT.nano as well as external collaborators from Theatrum Mundi, an organization that engages in research and teaching on the public lives of cities.

 This artist residency is supported by the Ida Ely Rubin Artists in Residence Fund.

 Monday, March 7, 2022 / 6:00 pm EST